skymethod/spc/README.md

 To implement **spc**, here's what a podcast app needs to do:
 - Generate a short, unique, unguessable **keystring** (case-sensitive and alpha-numeric only) for each podcast that has reportable client consumption metrics
   - Example: a random v4 uuid without the dashes, perhaps stored as a new column in the backend `podcast` database table
-- Create a new api server HTTPS endpoint hosted on a domain associated with the app
-  - must respond to GET requests, with one or more `q` query params (keystrings), returning a standardized JSON query results payload ([see below](#standard-responses))
+- Create and implement a new spc API endpoint, hosted on a domain associated with the app.
+This HTTPS endpoint must respond to `GET` requests, with one or more `q` query params (keystrings), returning a standardized JSON response payload ([see below](#standard-responses)) for the associated podcasts.
-- Include the podcast-specific endpoint url, prefixed by `spc/` anywhere inside the user-agent when server-fetching a podcast's feed.
-  - An app called ExampleCast might send the following user-agent when server-fetching a feed for a podcast with associated keystring `5f71780061794eaa9e6c62fc967cb363`
+- Include the podcast-specific endpoint url, prefixed by `spc/`, anywhere inside the user-agent header when server-fetching a podcast's feed.
+An app called ExampleCast might send the following user-agent when server-fetching a feed for a podcast with associated keystring `5f71780061794eaa9e6c62fc967cb363`:

 > `ExampleCast/1.0.1 spc/https://api.examplecast.com/spc?q=5f71780061794eaa9e6c62fc967cb363`

 Podcasters (or their hosting companies) can then parse these app-specific endpoints out of their logs and use them to query consumption metrics on an ongoing basis.

 > [!NOTE]
-> This requires no feed-level changes on the server side, so can be incrementally adopted whenever is convenient for the app - no need to wait for podcast publishers to change their feed generation.
+> This requires no feed-level changes on the server side, so can be incrementally adopted whenever is convenient for the app - no need to wait for podcast publishers to change their feed generation, and no need for podcast publishers to change their feeds at all.

 ## Standard responses

-At a high-level, every API response is standard UTF-8 JSON, consisting of the a metrics result (or error) for each podcast specified in the query.
+At a high-level, every spc API response is standard UTF-8 encoded JSON, consisting of the a metrics result (or error) for every podcast specified in the query.
 The standard podcast consumption metrics are defined as:

 - Show-level follower[^1] count: "how many people are following this show" ie Apple Podcast followers, Overcast subscribers, etc